-Apply now for fall of 2021!
-The DMin at PRTS, scheduled to begin the fall of 2021, is a four-year program designed for those who desire to advance their ministry skills, particularly in preaching and homiletics.
+The DMin at Puritan Reformed is a four-year program (maximum 6 years) designed for those who desire to advance their ministry skills, particularly in preaching and homiletics.

 The Doctor of Ministry degree program is developed for those who have a passion for preaching, are gifted communicators, have a minimum of three years of pastoral ministry, and show promise in their local and regional ministry of teaching, homiletics, and preaching.

 The specific focus of the Doctor of Ministry program at Puritan Reformed is on biblical, Reformed, experiential, and practical preaching.
 PRTS seeks to adhere to the Reformed and Puritan tradition of homiletics, exemplified by John Calvin, William Perkins (Art of Prophesying), Petrus van Mastricht (Best Method of Preaching), Jonathan Edwards, and many others.
 We aim to do so by offering a Doctor of Ministry program that is distinctive in its academics and biblical piety; this will be evident in the admissions requirements, as well as in the program’s academic rigor, and spiritual and practical formation components.
 The Doctor of Ministry program will be academically rigorous and practical—resonating with the Reformed and Puritan tradition of preaching—as we seek to offer a comprehensive program with high, measurable, and peer-reviewed academic standards.
 Spiritual components of the DMin program may consist of assigned readings and preaching (in theory and practice).
 The program will be further enhanced by homileticians and preachers serving as subject experts and co-advisors for the DMin student.

 The requirements for admission and study are subject to the educational and degree program standards set forth by ATS; admission requirements may vary, but will generally include the following: